D. C. F. Moodie: The Portonion newspaper

+Personal life

+Moodie, who was known to carry a horsetail to use a fly-swatter, was described as genial and sociable but erratic.
+"Zulu" Moodie as he had been dubbed seemed to be continually in the public eye.

+Moody, depicted standing, whip in one hand, placing a white paper hat labelled "Portonian" on the head of a kneeling and praying figure, clutching a copy of the Methodist Journal under his arm.
+From a political cartoon by Alfred Clint, 1874.

 He took offence at an article in the Williamstown Advertiser of Williamstown, Victoria on 15 May 1880 in which Queen Victoria was called an "obese, not overburdened with brains, old woman".
 He and Ugende took a steamer to Melbourne with the avowed intent of giving Alfred Thomas Clark, the paper's prominent co-owner, a caning.
 He was convicted of assault and fined £3.
 Not having sufficient funds for the return passage, the pair walked back to Adelaide, taking 17 days, crossing the Ninety Mile Desert in five.
 The cane was sent by some sympathisers to Walsh Bros., where it was suitably mounted, and engraved:With this cane Mr. D.C.
 F. Moodie thrashed A. T. Clark, M.P., for insulting Her Majesty Queen Victoria.
 Presented by a few Melbourne gentlemen, June, 1880.

-On his return he found that solicitor Alfred Knight Whitby had given advice to Mrs. Moodie regarding separation from her husband.
+On his return to Adelaide he found that solicitor Alfred Knight Whitby had given advice to Mrs. Moodie regarding separation from her husband.
 Moodie promptly sought out the lawyer at Aldridge's Prince Alfred Hotel and in front of witnesses knocked him to the floor.
 For this assault he was fined £5.